benlasko/Capstone-2/README.md

 <br>

-### Examples of some of the context in which the most common words were found.
+### Examples of the context in which some the most common words were found.
 #### "thank"

 ![thank-context](/images/thank-context.png)